LumaPictures/cg-stubs/usd/README.md

 pip install types-usd
 ```

-The version of the package corresponds to the version of USD that it generated from,
+The version of the package corresponds to the version of USD that it is generated from,
-plus a suffix for the version of the stubs.
+plus a version suffix for the revision of the stubs

 The stubs have been tested against a large USD codebase using `mypy`, however, there
 are still known issues that need to be resolved.